 5. Prefer locally produced food in your grocery list as it is cut down on the costs to transport.

 6. Opt for Green Hikes ― The next time you go for a trek, try getting rid of plastic waste and beer bottles you may find up there.

 The World Wildlife Fund’s Panda Nation program, helps you set up fundraisers that combine events like bake sales or marathons with charitable donations.

 7. Help to sensitize those around you on Climate Change ― The NASA website has many easy to understand graphs for even the harshest of skeptics.

 Also, see this graph on What’s Really Warming the world?

 In the lakeside green-shed library at Nainital, I came across the special edition of Michael Crichton volume featuring two sci-fi gems – Jurassic Park / Congo.
 There is this revelation in it on how the planet has withstood species and yet survived.

 “This planet lives and breathes on a much vaster scale.
 We can’t imagine its slow and powerful rhythms, and we haven’t got the humility to try.
 We’ve been residents here for the blink of an eye.
 If we’re gone tomorrow, the earth will not miss us.”

-This Earth Day as iconic buildings and landmarks from India to Australia will stand in darkness, this dog hopes that we’d realise what’s at stake while there is still time.
+This Earth Day as iconic buildings and landmarks from India to Australia will stand in darkness, this dog hopes that we’d realize what’s at stake while there is still time.